THE YEARLY READER

 When Bill Mazeroski signed on with the Pirates straight out of high school in 1954, he was considered just another cheap prospect in Branch Rickey’s latest attempt to turn a laughingstock organization into a powerhouse.
 Mazeroski wasn’t alone; Rickey was quietly harvesting a bumper crop of young players with the same philosophy he used 30 years earlier in St. Louis: Collect enough rocks and a few gems will emerge.
 Mazeroski was just one of hundreds who had a chance, nothing more.

-Exiled from Brooklyn, Rickey was questioned by many outsiders who wondered if he had any talent-building magic left.
-He had remarkable success remaking both the St. Louis Cardinals and the Brooklyn Dodgers—one through the innovation of the farm system, the other through the innovation of racial integration.
-But once at Pittsburgh, Rickey had no new angle to exploit, only his reputation for superior scouting.
+Many questioned whether Rickey, exiled from Brooklyn, had any talent-building magic left.
+He had remarkable success remaking both the Cardinals and Dodgers—the former through the innovation of the farm system, the latter through the innovation of racial integration.
+But once at Pittsburgh, Rickey had no new angle to exploit—only his reputation for superior scouting.

 Rickey spent five years attempting to rebuild the Pirates, and by the time he left in 1955, it appeared he’d met with major failure.
 The team had finished last during four of those years, next-to-last in the other, and averaged over 100 losses a year.
 Along with Mazeroski, Rickey’s discoveries during his tenure—including shortstop Dick Groat, first baseman Dick Stuart, outfielder Bill Virdon and pitchers Bob Friend, Vern Law and Roy Face—initially gave Pirates fans little hope that the future would be any brighter.
 Even the one blue-chip prospect Rickey had uncovered, a gifted Puerto Rican kid named Roberto Clemente, seemed too young and unrefined to make any immediate impact in Pittsburgh.